-The "BP" Business Park District is intended to encourage well-planned office park and industrial park uses, particularly with respect to unified design, scale, ingress and egress, adequate and properly-located parking and service facilities, and convenient and safe pedestrian accessibility.
+The "BP" Business Park District is intended to encourage well-planned office park and industrial park uses, particularly with respect to unified design, scale, ingress and egress, adequate and properly- located parking and service facilities, and convenient and safe pedestrian accessibility.
 Campus-style development and amenities for employees such as walking trails or sitting areas are encouraged.

 Mixed-use structures that bring services and amenities to employment hubs and provide housing for employees are also desirable uses within this district.
-Retail, service, and personal care uses are encouraged as part of creating a desirable live-work district.
+Retail, service, and personal care uses are encouraged as accessory uses within the mixed-use structures in order to create a desirable live-work district.
 Ingress and egress points should be of thoughtful design and placement to reduce potential conflict areas between pedestrians, cyclists, and business park traffic.

 See Table 155.007 for uses permitted by district.
-Some uses may require Development Plan Approval.
+All uses require Development Plan or Conditional Use Approval.
 Business uses not otherwise permitted in this district may be considered by the Board of Zoning Appeals as a Conditional Use application provided that the Board finds that the requested use is consistent with the spirit and intent of this ordinance and the Comprehensive Plan.